 Let’s start with the truth: everybody lies.
 And of all the lies we tell ourselves, “I just don’t have enough time,” hurts us the most.
 I believe this lie to be our greatest offender because it keeps us from turning our dreams into reality.
 The idea of not having enough time makes it easy to shift the blame from the true culprits — ourselves.

-Some of you may think that you’re not lying about this and that you really don’t have time.
+Some of you may think that you’re not lying about this and that you don’t have time.
 I’m not going to argue.
-Instead, I’m going to talk about how focus management can make a difference for those of us who know deep down inside, they’re being dishonest with themselves.
+Instead, I’m going to talk about how focused management can make a difference for those of us who know deep down inside we're being dishonest with ourselves.